What is E127?

 E127, also known as, Erythrosine or Red Dye #3. is a cherry-pink/red synthetic coal tar dye, commonly found in sweets, bakery, glace cherries, chocolate, sprinkles, cake decorating gels and other edible goods.

-Although still approved in the US, E127 is an illegal edible ingredient in the UK/EU and banned from use in edible colourings.
+E127 is an illegal edible ingredient in the UK/EU and banned from use in edible colourings.
 It can, however, still be used in cocktail cherries and candied cherries.

 Why is E127 banned in the UK?

 Associations have been made between E127 and hyperactive behavioural disorders in children, causing a negative effect on activity and attention.
 Not only that, there are also concerns regarding links between the dye and thyroid activity.
 After a study in 1990, there was a correlation found between the additive and increased thyroid hormone levels in rats – and in more extreme cases, thyroid tumours.